By Eric Seifert

 Automotive Technical Editor

-(Review safety procedures in the ALLDATA system before beginning)
+(Review cooler filter replacement and safety procedures in the ALLDATA system before beginning.)

 Written by ALLDATA Technical Editor, Eric Seifert.
 Eric is an ASE certified Master Technician and Engine Machinist.
 He is a graduate of the De Anza College Automotive Technology Program, with 20 years of independent shop and parts store experience.